 Portfolio Radar

 Another thing I am relatively proud of this year was developing a single-view of Claranet’s portfolio called the “Portfolio Radar” based upon the Thoughtworks radar.
-Porfolio has previously been pretty disjointed and there was no single source of truth for the entire catalogue.
+Portfolio has previously been pretty disjointed and there was no single source of truth for the entire catalogue.
 There was also a no shared roadmap and nothing that could be easily shared with customers.
 The first edition of this radar was a pretty big undertaking but it now exists as a framework to build and grow from.
 It’s triggering a lot of really great conversations - which was part of the point.

 Acknowledging the unachievements

-One of the reasons that I continue to write weeknotes is that it allows me to reflect back on what I achived and consequently what I did not.
+One of the reasons that I continue to write weeknotes is that it allows me to reflect back on what I achieved and consequently what I did not.
 I worked hard this year, I spend a lot of time producing content and running workshops but it meant that I did not have a lot of time or energy left for other activities.
 Less writing on here and more TV show binges is a sign of hard work followed by goblin mode.
 I also look at some of the patterns and repetition in my week notes and note that my ideas and projects always take a lot longer to complete that I expect.
 There are things started this year that might take a year or more to really deliver.
 There are lots of these things that I hoped would be done this year but weren’t but I am acknowledging and giving myself some grace that they were started and are still progressing.
-I write this here because I think it’s important in year-end reviews to acknowledge what was not achived but also not to beat yourself up about it.
+I write this here because I think it’s important in year-end reviews to acknowledge what was not achieved but also not to beat yourself up about it.

 New role again.